Petula Clark: Career start

-From a chance beginning at the age of seven Clark appeared on radio, in film, in print, on television and on recordings.
-In October 1942 the nine-year-old Clark made her radio debut while attending a BBC broadcast with her father.
+From a chance beginning at the age of seven, Clark appeared on radio, in film, in print, on television and on recordings.
+In October 1942, the nine-year-old Clark made her radio debut while attending a BBC broadcast with her father.
 She was trying to send a message to an uncle who was stationed overseas, but the broadcast was delayed by an air raid.
 During the bombing the producer requested that someone perform to settle the jittery theatre audience and she volunteered a rendering of "Mighty Lak' a Rose" to an enthusiastic response.
 She then repeated her performance for the broadcast audience, launching a series of some 500 appearances in programmes designed to entertain the troops.

 In addition to radio work, Clark frequently toured the United Kingdom with fellow child performer Julie Andrews.
 Nicknamed the "Singing Sweetheart", she performed for George VI, Winston Churchill and Bernard Montgomery.
 She also became known as "Britain's Shirley Temple", and was considered a mascot by the British Army, some of whose troops plastered her photos on their tanks for good luck as they advanced into battle.

-While she was performing at the Royal Albert Hall in London in 1944 Clark was discovered by the film director Maurice Elvey, who cast her, at the age of 12, as the precocious orphaned waif Irma in his war drama Medal for the General.
+While she was performing at the Royal Albert Hall in London in 1944, Clark was discovered by the film director Maurice Elvey, who cast her, at the age of 12, as the precocious orphaned waif Irma in his war drama Medal for the General.
 In quick succession she performed in Strawberry Roan, I Know Where I'm Going!, London Town, Here Come the Huggetts, Vote for Huggett and The Huggetts Abroad, the second, third and fourth of four Huggett Family films.
-Although some of the films she made in the UK during the 1940s and 1950s were B-films, she worked with Anthony Newley in Vice Versa (directed by Peter Ustinov) and Alec Guinness in The Card.
-She also had a small role in I Know Where I'm Going.
+She worked with Anthony Newley in Vice Versa (directed by Peter Ustinov) and Alec Guinness in The Card.